Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 All of these features abstracts a **lot** of programming concepts that are important as a software engineer.

 - Let's start by **high-level**: this means a lot of computer and programming "details" are heavily abstracted like the compilation step and memory management.
 While I do also think that **memory management** (memory allocation and freeing) is not required, I do think that missing the **compilation step** is a grave mistake.
-When using a **interpreted** (vs compiled) programming languages, most errors happens at runtime.
+When using an **interpreted** (vs compiled) programming languages, most errors happens at runtime.
 To avoid most errors, you need to install tools like the static analyzer **pylint** (which is not included in the REPL/interactive mode).

 - **Dynamically typed**: This means that types are NOT strict.
 For example: